mushymane/book-search-engine/README.md

 - Visual Studio Code - text editor
 - ScreenToGif - for recording short screen captures
 - Heroku - where the project is deployed

+## Usage

+Click [here](https://immense-mesa-18388.herokuapp.com/) to test the functionality of this application.
+Sign up and search your favorite books to save them.
+If you like, you may also remove books from your saved books

 ## Code Snippets
 short snippet of GraphQL typeDef